DoctorMcKay/raw.js/README.md

 ## getRateLimitDetails()

-Gets details about our current API rate limits.
-An object is returned with the following properties:
+Gets details about our current API rate limits. `false` will be returned if no rate limit details are available yet (e.g. we haven't hit any API endpoints yet), otherwise an object is returned with the following properties:

 - `used` - The number of API calls that we've used this period
 - `remaining` - The number of API calls that we're allowed to make this period before hitting the limit